Buscedv/Quicksort/README.md

 # Quicksort
-A basic quicksort implementation written in Python.
+A demonstration/simulation on how quicksort works.
+Written in Python.